 28 And we know that in all things God works for the good of those who love him, who have been called according to his purpose.29 For those God foreknew he also predestined to be conformed to the image of his Son, that he might be the firstborn among many brothers and sisters.
 30 And those he predestined, he also called; those he called, he also justified; those he justified, he also glorified.
 (NIV)

 Paul was talking about spiritual death, for us, not physical death for every organism that was part of creation.
 Timothy Martin and Dr. Jeffrey Vaughn explain this clearly in their book, Beyond Creation Science.
-While I disagree with some other aspects of theology covered in this book, they give a lucid explanation of why many Christian scholars have misread this critically important section of Paul’s letter to the Romans, believing it to mean that the entire world or even the universe became corrupt after Adam’s sin.
+While I disagree with some other aspects of theology covered in this book (they are full preterists), they give a lucid explanation of why many Christian scholars have misread this critically important section of Paul’s letter to the Romans, believing it to mean that the entire world or even the universe became corrupt after Adam’s sin, even employing the language of science and claiming that the Second Law of Thermodynamics began at this time.
 The Greek word translated into English as creation is ktisis, which can also mean “creature,” and many times in the New Testament, it refers only to people — not to the entire universe.
 In Mark 16:15 and Colossians 1:23, we are commanded to preach the gospel to all of creation.
 Are Jesus and Paul instructing us to preach the gospel to animals, rocks, and trees?
 No, they are referring solely to mankind.
 Most importantly, in 2 Corinthians 5:17, kaine ktisis is “a new creation” or “a new creature,” referring to the renewal or regeneration of a person upon submitting to Christ.